From 22 August gatherings in public spaces, such as beaches and foreshores, have been limited to 30 people,

 Council provides lifeguard services on the beaches listed below and on Green Island at certain times.

-All lifeguards and volunteer lifesavers are fully trained in first aid and in the treatment of marine stings from dangerous marine stingers, and have direct contact with emergency services.
+All lifeguards and volunteer lifesavers are fully trained in first aid and in the treatment of stings from dangerous marine stingers, and have direct contact with emergency services.

 For up-to-date information, contact the North Queensland Lifeguard Supervisor on 0403 577 649.
 Swim safely and only swim at beaches patrolled by a lifeguard

 - Ellis Beach